sagemath/sagewiki_to_gh-2022-10-10/grants/09/compmath/proposal/projects.md

 \begin{enumerate}
 \item \emph{Add and improve matrix decompositions} such as LU, Cholesky, Jordan.
 Some of these could be improved, others could be expanded to more rings or fields, and others would be new.

-\item \emp{Create specialized routines} for existing commands over specific fields or rings.
+\item \emph{Create specialized routines} for existing commands over specific fields or rings.
 Some linear algebra routines have generic implementations, which could be made much faster in some situations if they exploit knowlege or libraries for specific rings or fields (such as the rationals or integers).

 \item Where \emph{specialized libraries} can provide the fastest possible routines, provide an interface from within Sage.